Elementary SELect Program

 An “Implementation and Training Roadmap” is also provided which offers recommended steps for sustainability, including creating a leadership team, establishing goals and expectations for the program, and recognizing teacher-leaders.
 For additional support, online Ambassadors provide coaching and help organize webinars based on district feedback.
 Sanford Harmony also provides implementation support through quarterly newsletters that contain surveys, teaching tips, and strategies.
 In addition, Sanford Harmony works collaboratively with districts to support the creation of assessment and implementation tools, such as tools to measure student behavior and principal walk-through rubrics.

 Evidence of Effectiveness

-Results from a quasi-experimental study conducted in 2010-2012 support the effectiveness of Sanford Harmony for elementary students.
+Results from a quasi-experimental study conducted in 2010-2012 support the effectiveness of Sanford Harmony (now called Harmony SEL) for elementary students.
 The evaluation included 627 fifth grade students from 29 classes in 6 schools that were majority middle class and located in a large metropolitan area in the Southwest United States (White = 55%, Multiracial = 18%).
 The evaluation found that the students who participated in the program demonstrated fewer aggressive behaviors and had a higher overall mean grade (calculated by averaging report card grades on language, writing, math, science, and social studies) compared to students in the comparison group.
 It also found that students who participated in the program reported greater feelings of classroom identification and school liking.
 Outcomes were reported 26 weeks after baseline while controlling for outcome pretest.